Code-Institute-Submissions/Boomerang-Hunter-ms2/README.md

 ### 1.1 Overview

 * When beginning the project I knew I wanted to create a game and was told about the Phaser library by my mentor.
 Using certain aspects of the library, particularly the physics simulations it was easier to create my own code to create the game.
 I wanted to design an homage to old-school platformer games, designed to be played on a desktop.
-There are simple controls and colourful design with the goal of creating a game that anyone could play but predominantely appeals to children.
+There are simple controls and colourful design with the goal of creating a game that anyone could play but predominantly appeals to children.
 I wanted to create something specifically for desktops because the 8-bit platformers that I drew inspiration from are either console or desktop.

 ### 1.2 Project Goals

 * I liked the idea of creating something that seemed simple but you can spend hours replaying it to try and beat your best score.
 The aesthetic of the game is also my way of harkening back to arcade era game, with pixelated backgrounds and a sprite designed with pixel art.
-I chose to do this because I wanted to create something that seemed familiar and had a nostaligic feel to it whilst still creating something brand new and adding my own design to the 8-bit game style.
+I chose to do this because I wanted to create something that seemed familiar and had a nostalgic feel to it whilst still creating something brand new and adding my own design to the 8-bit game style.
 I also wanted to create a game that didn't have a way to end the game by reaching a certain score, so that means the user is only trying to beat their own previous scores.

 ### 1.3 User Goals